 🔗 Go developers earn more than most other developers

 This is another reason Go is great for beginners to learn - not all coding beginners are ready for a total career change and might prefer testing out their chops on a freelance basis before jumping into a complete career pivot.
 Go gives you excellent freelance rates as a beginner developer, and even pays more on a salaried basis than most other programming languages.

 Upwork lists the average hourly rate as $64/hour, which is only topped by Objective-C. (Objective-C is Apple’s older language, currently being replaced by their newer language, Swift) If you’re wondering why you should learn Golang, it makes sense to consider that even if you’re not ready for a job switch, you can still use the knowledge to earn money.

 Unlike many of the other programming languages recommended for beginners like Python, Go is a specialty language and hence is in much greater demand.
 Learning Go in 2021 will give you the chance to test your coding skills and get paid well for it before necessarily taking the plunge and quitting your job.

-The final answer to the question of ““Why learn Golang?” in 2021 I’ll mention in this article is that once you’ve learned it as your first language, there are a whole heap of advantages you may not notice until you learn your second language, or until you’re further on in learning Go.
+Once you’ve learned Go as your first language, there is a whole heap of advantages you may not notice until you learn your second language, or until you’re further on in learning Go.
 They may not be useful or noticeable now as a beginner, but as you go (pun intended) forward in your coding career, these will make coding in Go - and other languages - more enjoyable and rewarding.